Job Syndrome: Symptoms and Treatments

 Living with Job Syndrome requires a multidisciplinary approach involving medical professionals, genetic counselors, and support networks.
 Educational resources and support groups can help patients and their families navigate the challenges associated with this complex disorder.

-Diagnosis typically involves clinical evaluation, immunological assessments to measure IgE levels, and genetic testing to confirm mutations.
+Job syndrome diagnosis involves a clinical evaluation, immunological tests to measure IgE levels, and genetic testing to identify mutations in the STAT3 gene.